 The Commercial Lending Path

-Most investors have no idea that commercial lending is available for residential rental properties.
-This is the path that lets you scale indefinitely once you’ve maxed out traditional residential lending.
+Most investors have no idea that you can buy unlimited rental properties in Canada.
+This is the path that lets you scale indefinitely once youβve maxed out traditional residential lending.

 Beyond Student Rentals: Four-Season Cottage Strategy